 What happens when we have not had caring relationships that would allow us to feel a secure bond with the world?

-Self-esteem problems, accompanied or not by self-image issues, are a theme that cuts across most of our psychological difficulties.
+Self-esteem problems, whether accompanied by self-image issues or not, are a theme that cuts across most psychological difficulties.

-As Dr. Sue Gerhardt shows us in her book Why Love Matters, a large number of people do not experience the kind of childhood that provides the foundation for basic confidence in dealing with the world and relating to others.
-Their first relational experiences were with parents who found it hard to attune and respond adequately to their babies and unwillingly contributed to insecure attachments.
+As Dr. Sue Gerhardt explains in her book Why Love Matters, many people do not experience the type of childhood that provides the foundation for basic confidence in dealing with the world and relating to others.
+Their earliest relational experiences were often with caregivers who struggled to attune and respond adequately to their needs, unintentionally contributing to insecure attachments.

-The paradox is that we need to have a satisfying experience of dependency before we can self-regulate and become independent or rather interdependent.
-Yet this feels counter-intuitive to many adults, who respond to the insecure with a punitive attitude, as if becoming more mature and self-regulating were a matter of will-power.
-In the words of Laura Perls, the key for a healthy (therapeutic) relationship would be to “give as much support as necessary and as little as possible”.
+The paradox is that before we can self-regulate and achieve independence—or better yet, interdependence—we must first experience satisfying dependency.
+However, this idea often feels counterintuitive to adults, who may respond to insecurity with punitive attitudes, as if maturity and self-regulation were simply a matter of willpower.
+In the words of Laura Perls, the key to a healthy (therapeutic) relationship is to “give as much support as necessary and as little as possible.”

-Getting to value ourselves for who we are and not for what we do or what today’s society tells us is valuable is a challenge at times exhausting, but it is a necessary task if we want to create a real change in the way we love and relate to ourselves and the world.
+Valuing ourselves for who we are—not for what we do or what today’s society deems valuable—is a challenging and often exhausting journey.
+However, it is a vital task if we wish to create meaningful change in how we love and relate to ourselves and the world.

 A journey of a thousand miles begins with a single step